Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 All administrative service roads and areas marked with a sign.

 Closures will maintain integrity and security of government property.

 Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Amistad NRA is prohibited except as approved in writing by the superintendent.
-The term “unmanned aircraft” means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
+The term ''unmanned aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links).
 This term includes all types of devices that meet this definition (e.g., model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.
-This closure is implemented to protect park resources, reduce conflict between user groups, and to evaluate managerial responsibility in managing this emerging technology and its uses.
-Of particular concern are impacts on threatened and endangered species within the park, such as the interior least tern. (a)(2) Use Limits

 The entire park is closed to the possession of glass beverage containers.

-The high occurrence of broken glass caused injuries to visitors indicates a need for this prohibition.
+The high occurrence of broken glass that has caused injuries to visitors indicates a need for this prohibition.

 The following areas are closed to the beaching of vessels:

 Vessels may not be beached overnight within designated harbors at Diablo East, Rough Canyon, Southwinds Marina, and Box Canyon.

 This regulation is intended to reduce the congestion in high visitor use areas.